Ozark Mountain School District

 Ozark Mountain School District (OMSD) is a public school district that provides comprehensive education to its students from prekindergarten to grade 12 and is situated in the Ozark Mountains (hence the name of the district) and covers 368 mi2 in northern Arkansas, United States.

 Within Searcy County the district includes St. Joe, Gilbert, and Pindall.
 Within Newton County the district includes Western Grove.
-The district also includes a section of Marion County.
+The district also includes a section of Marion County, including Pyatt, Bruno, and Eros.

+Due to the nature of the district's formation from consolidation of three smaller school districts, June Turney Young of The Mountaineer Echo described it as an "umbrella district".

 History

 OMSD formed in 2004 as a result of an Arkansas law stating that school districts must have a minimum of 350 students.
 This requirement led to the July 1, 2004 consolidation of three separate school districts, Bruno–Pyatt, St. Joe and Western Grove, into the Ozark Mountain School District.
 In 2012, the nearby Lead Hill School District failed in an attempt to consolidate with OMSD.

+James Trammell was superintendent until 2006.
+The board of trustees selected Delana Gammill as the new superintendent that year.

+In 2022 the district administration announced that it hoped to have a consolidated K-12 campus in the future.

 Schools

-Ozark Mountain School District consists of three separate K-12 campus: Bruno Pyatt, St. Joe, and Western Grove.